Chris555xing/ECE228_LLM-Based-Agent-System-for-Automated-Weather-Disaster-Management-/README.md

 - **`agent.ipynb`**
   - Loads `data/rf_model.joblib` to perform real-time wildfire risk prediction.
   - Demonstrates how the LLM agent wraps predictions in natural-language prompts.
-  - Requires a valid Gemini API key or the endpoint of another GPT-compatible model.
+  - Requires a valid Gemini API key or the endpoint of another compatible model.
   - Shows sample email generation and deviation analysis.

-- **`rf_model.joblib`**: Serialized Random Forest model exported from `6models-wholedat.ipynb`.
+- **`rf_model.joblib`**: Serialized Random Forest model exported from `7models_comparison.ipynb`.
 You can load this directly (skipping retraining) in `agent.ipynb` or any custom Python script.

 - **`poster.pptx`**
   - Presentation-style poster that summarizes our approach, dataset, experimental results, and example agent outputs.
 Use this file to verify that your notebook outputs match the figures and text on the poster.